erintherad/erinblog/content/blog/2020-12-20-holiday-cocktail-kit-and-design.md

 I found this image for free floating around on the web.
 It instantly reminded me of 70s style cooking books, crockpots, and bakeware.
 I thought of bold and curvy headings and serif fonts.
 I weirdly thought of molded aspics and platters of fish...🤷🏻‍♀️

 But I mostly thought of dinners and holiday cocktail parties.
-Folks gathered together during an evening time with drink in hand, warm lights creating a soothing ambiance in the room.
-Everyone enjoying themselves and each others company.
+Folks gathered together in the evening with drink in hand.
+I picture warm lights creating a soothing ambiance in the room.
+I see everyone enjoying themselves and each others company.
 If 2020 has anything to do with it, I think back on past get-togethers with even more fondness and feelings of belonging and care.

 Designing this gift is meant to invoke a warmer time where good drinks and company were easily available and celebrated.
 Something I don't think I will take for granted moving forward.